Applications become available December 1 and are due February 21, 2018.

-Each year The Center gives local students and educators scholarships to further their education in the arts and humanities through four different scholarships.
-The Center also offers scholarships for all of our classes.
+The scholarship program is an important part of The Center’s mission enriching the education of students and educators through transformational arts experiences.
+Each year The Center awards local students and educators scholarships to further their education in the arts and humanities through five different types of scholarships.
 This scholarship program is made possible through funds raised at The Center’s Annual Wine Auction and private donations.

 The Educator Scholarship: This scholarship is for educators in the Wood River Valley who work in public or private schools teaching pre-K through 12th grade.
 Teachers can use scholarship funds to support formal professional development in visual arts, performing arts or humanities.
 Any funds awarded must be used within 12 months of being awarded.

-If you are interested in taking a Center class for professional development, please email Education Coordinator Sarah Kolash.
+If you are interested in taking a Center class for professional development, please email Sarah Stavros.

 For College Students